safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 }
 ```

-Inside the signatures map, there is a regular ECDSA signature (`isContractSignature = false`).
-We can use this signature to generate an EIP-1271 compatible signature.
+Inside the signatures map, there is a regular ECDSA signature (`isContractSignature=false`).
+We can use this signature to generate an Safe Account smart contract compatible signature.
 This can be achieved by using the `buildContractSignature()` utility method, which can be found [~here~](https://github.com/safe-global/safe-core-sdk/blob/cce519b4204b2c54ae0c3d2295ab6031332c0fe7/packages/protocol-kit/src/utils/signatures/utils.ts#L139-L150).
-This method takes an array of signatures and output another signature that's ready to be used with Safe contracts.
+This method takes an array of signatures and output another signature that's ready to be used with Safe Accounts.

 ```typescript
 const signerSafeSig1_1 = await buildContractSignature(